JCWasmx86/unofficial_darling/README.md

 cd darling
 ./tools/makedeb
 ```
-After this, I'm applying the `compressBetter` script to improve compression.
+After this, I'm applying the `compressBetter`(Has to be run as root) script to improve compression.

 I did this to bring the filesize under 100MB, so github accepts it.